LJXzz/qbb2022-answers/week5_homework/README.md

 ## 4.
     bedtools intersect -a overlaps.bed -b D2_Klf4_peaks.bed >SK_overlaps.bed

-There are totally 672 peaks in two files with 39 overlaps.
+There are 651 peaks for Sox2 and 60peaks for Klf4 and 39 overlaps for these two sample.
 Klf4 has 60 peaks in total so 39/60 = 65% of Klf4 peaks colocalized with Sox2.